inancdericioglu/inancdericioglu.github.io/_posts/2018-6-3-Convolutional_Neural_Networks.md

 ### Images as Grids of Pixels

 An image is seen by a neural network (and by computers) as a grid of numerical values.
-Below, you'll see a zoomed in portion of a grayscale image of a car.
+Below, you'll see a zoomed-in portion of a grayscale image of a car.
 The image is broken up into a fine grid, and each of the grid cells is called a pixel.
 For grayscale images, each pixel has a value between 0 and 255, where 0 is black and 255 is white; shades of gray are anywhere in between.

 <p align="center">
 <img src="/assets/cnn_intro/grayscale_image.png" alt="Grayscale pixel values 0-255."  width="400" >